Capitalism, Courage and Justice

 The response of the United States to the confrontation with the COVID virus has been revealing.
 The strengths and weaknesses of America’s core values of freedom, justice and courage have been exposed, along with the blatant immorality of capitalism and white racism.
 Little has changed since the famous “Tale of Two Cities” speech by Mario Cuomo in 1984 about how the economy leaves so many poor and fearful.

 The continued collapse of our central government has been stunning.
 This crisis needed leadership and fast decisive action in Washington; but leadership is impossible if you cannot face the basic truths of a pandemic.
-Lost in angry narcissism and longing to escape to his golf courses, the president tried to hide his irresponsibility and incompetence by lying and blaming others, from Democrats to the Chinese to the World Health Organization; and by firing those who confronted him.
+Lost in angry narcissism, the president tried to hide his irresponsibility and incompetence by lying and blaming others, from Democrats to the Chinese to the World Health Organization.

 Meanwhile, the US consumer economy, which was clearly not essential, collapsed in less than a month.
 The Earth breathed a sigh of relief as air pollution and greenhouse gas emissions plummeted with the reduced burning of fossil fuel.
 But tens of millions of people have become unemployed.
-They have received some payments, and economic incentive money has been sent to many citizens; while trillions have flowed to rich corporations to prop up the stock market.
+They have received some payments, and economic incentive money has been sent to many citizens; while more than a trillion dollars has flowed to rich corporations to prop up the stock market.

 To keep profits high, we have long refused to pay a living wage to all Americans, so few have savings.
 Minorities, poorly paid and living in polluted areas of cities, have suffered the most.
 As minorities, they have been treated as expendable by rich white capitalist society, which clings to its racist roots.
 As murders by police exposed the truth, the rebellion demanding justice has rightly spread across America.
-Yet the president, backed by his racist supporters, wants to call in the troops to gun down protesters, and crush free speech protected by the constitution.
+Yet the president, backed by his racist supporters, thinks troops should be sent to gun down protesters, and crush free speech protected by the constitution.
 Pathetically, a president who lies every day, is furious that Twitter is now fact-checking his lying tweets that endanger and threaten Americans.

 So when COVID struck, hospitals started losing money when they lost their profitable elective surgery, and they laid off nurses, staff and doctors.
 What they could not do with their surplus capacity was provide critical healthcare for the hard-working poor, the unemployed and for minorities.
-We are supposed to believe the capitalist hogwash that universal healthcare is un-American.
+Right-wing politicians just continued to insist that the state should not provide healthcare for ‘them’.